robinyms78/My-Portfolio/README.md

    c.
 Machine learning system: An API to classify the data set using supervised and unsupervised learning and compare the performance of each model.

    d.
-Marketing system: A desktop application to reveal customer daily and monthly buying patterns based on customer's data using MySQL.
+Marketing system: A desktop application to reveal customer daily and monthly order and visit patterns based on customer's data using MySQL.

    e.
 Remote education system: Desktop applications to control Pepper's movement in the classroom, head motion synchronization between human and Nao robot using the camera and a tutoring system using Nao robot avatar.